 How do I keep up with my dental studies?

 As well as attending daily online lectures, I use a variety of tools to keep me motivated and to help me test my knowledge.
-The Immersify Education app could not have launched at a better time!
-I felt as if I would never learn tooth morphology without seeing teeth in a patient’s mouth, but this dental app has made it possible for me.
-I still need a lot of practice, but I am sure that with the upcoming practical’s like Immersive MCQ that focuses on tooth morphology, and Chartistry to help me practice my charting skills, I will be able to continue learning effectively.
+The Immersify app could not have launched at a better time!
+I felt as if I would never learn tooth morphology without seeing teeth in a patient’s mouth, but this dental application has made it possible for me.
+I still need a lot of practice, but I am sure that with the upcoming practical’s like Immersive MCQ that focuses on tooth morphology, and ‘Chartistry’ to help me practice my charting skills, I will be able to continue learning effectively.
 The additional support I have experienced from Immersify Education has come from the community they have built for dental students and dental professionals.
 Their programme means I can connect with other students who are studying the same qualification and get support when required.
-As an Ambassador, I have been able to connect with like-minded individuals and expand my dental knowledge while being given the opportunity to be involved with online events, competitions, blogs and promote their innovative educational resources.
+As an Ambassador, I have been able to connect with like-minded individuals and expand my dental knowledge while being given the opportunity to be involved with online events, competitions, blogs and promote their innovative and engaging educational resources.